Kypria festival

 Kypria is an annual festival staged at various venues across Cyprus in September and October.
 It is organised by the Cyprus Ministry of Education and Culture.
 The festival brings to Cyprus some of the world's best artists in the fields of music, dance and performance art.
-Art and photography exhibitions, opera and ballet are included in a richly varied programme.
-The festival has been running since 1990 and is considered the premier cultural event of the year, with each new edition eagerly awaited.
+Art and photography exhibitions, opera and ballet are also included.
+The festival started in 1990.